zeruhur/loner/AP05_mystery.md

 ### Clues
 To uncover the mystery, characters will need to gather information and piece together clues.
 The resolution of actions related to discovering clues will be through a closed question with the following range of possible answers:
-- **"No, and.."**: The player fails to discover any information or clues.
+- **"No, and.."**: The protagonist fails to discover any information or clues.
-- **"No"**: The player discovers a small piece of information or clue, but it's not particularly useful.
+- **"No"**: The protagonist discovers a small piece of information or clue, but it's not particularly useful.
-- **"No, but..."**: The player discovers a piece of information or clue, but it reveals a misleading or false lead.
+- **"No, but..."**: The protagonist discovers a piece of information or clue, but it reveals a misleading or false lead.
-- **"Yes, but..."**: The player discovers a piece of information or clue, but it requires further investigation or verification.
+- **"Yes, but..."**: The protagonist discovers a piece of information or clue, but it requires further investigation or verification.
-- **"Yes"**: The player discovers a useful piece of information or clue that helps to progress the investigation.
+- **"Yes"**: The protagonist discovers a useful piece of information or clue that helps to progress the investigation.
-- **"Yes, and..."**: The player discovers multiple pieces of information or clues that significantly advance the investigation.
+- **"Yes, and..."**: The protagonist discovers multiple pieces of information or clues that significantly advance the investigation.

 ### Interrogation
 To gather information from suspects and witnesses, characters will engage in interrogations.
 The resolution of actions related to questioning individuals will be through a closed question with the following range of possible answers:
-- **"No, and.."**: The player's line of questioning is ineffective and the suspect or witness refuses to cooperate.
+- **"No, and.."**: The protagonist's line of questioning is ineffective and the suspect or witness refuses to cooperate.
-- **"No"**: The player's line of questioning is ineffective and the suspect or witness provides limited or unhelpful information.
+- **"No"**: The protagonist's line of questioning is ineffective and the suspect or witness provides limited or unhelpful information.
-- **"No, but..."**: The player's line of questioning reveals a misleading or false lead.
+- **"No, but..."**: The protagonist's line of questioning reveals a misleading or false lead.
-- **"Yes, but..."**: The player's line of questioning elicits useful information, but the suspect or witness is evasive or uncooperative.
+- **"Yes, but..."**: The protagonist's line of questioning elicits useful information, but the suspect or witness is evasive or uncooperative.
-- **"Yes"**: The player's line of questioning elicits useful information from the suspect or witness.
+- **"Yes"**: The protagonist's line of questioning elicits useful information from the suspect or witness.
-- **"Yes, and..."**: The player's line of questioning elicits multiple pieces of useful information from the suspect or witness.
+- **"Yes, and..."**: The protagonist's line of questioning elicits multiple pieces of useful information from the suspect or witness.

 ### Alibis
 To determine the whereabouts of suspects, characters will need to verify and question their alibis.
 The resolution of actions related to verifying alibis will be through a closed question with the following range of possible answers:
-- **"No, and.."**: The player is unable to verify or question the alibi and it remains unconfirmed.
+- **"No, and.."**: The protagonist is unable to verify or question the alibi and it remains unconfirmed.
-- **"No"**: The player is unable to verify or question the alibi, but it doesn't appear to be significant.
+- **"No"**: The protagonist is unable to verify or question the alibi, but it doesn't appear to be significant.
-- **"No, but..."**: The player is unable to verify or question the alibi, but it leads to a false lead.
+- **"No, but..."**: The protagonist is unable to verify or question the alibi, but it leads to a false lead.
-- **"Yes, but..."**: The player is able to verify or question the alibi, but it raises additional questions or suspicions.
+- **"Yes, but..."**: The protagonist is able to verify or question the alibi, but it raises additional questions or suspicions.
-- **"Yes"**: The player is able to verify or question the alibi and it appears to be credible.
+- **"Yes"**: The protagonist is able to verify or question the alibi and it appears to be credible.
-- **"Yes, and..."**: The player is able to verify or question the alibi and it provides additional information that helps to advance the investigation.
+- **"Yes, and..."**: The protagonist is able to verify or question the alibi and it provides additional information that helps to advance the investigation.

 ### Evidence
 To uncover the truth, characters will need to gather and examine physical evidence.
 The resolution of actions related to discovering and examining evidence will be through a closed question with the following range of possible answers:
-- **"No, and.."**: The player fails to gather or examine any physical evidence.
+- **"No, and.."**: The protagonist fails to gather or examine any physical evidence.
-- **"No"**: The player gathers or examines a small piece of physical evidence, but it's not particularly useful.
+- **"No"**: The protagonist gathers or examines a small piece of physical evidence, but it's not particularly useful.
-- **"No, but..."**: The player gathers or examines a piece of physical evidence, but it reveals a misleading or false lead.
+- **"No, but..."**: The protagonist gathers or examines a piece of physical evidence, but it reveals a misleading or false lead.
-- **"Yes, but..."**: The player gathers or examines a piece of physical evidence, but it requires further analysis or verification.
+- **"Yes, but..."**: The protagonist gathers or examines a piece of physical evidence, but it requires further analysis or verification.
-- **"Yes"**: The player gathers or examines a useful piece of physical evidence that helps to progress the investigation.
+- **"Yes"**: The protagonist gathers or examines a useful piece of physical evidence that helps to progress the investigation.
-- **"Yes, and..."**: The player gathers or examines multiple pieces of physical evidence that significantly advance the investigation.
+- **"Yes, and..."**: The protagonist gathers or examines multiple pieces of physical evidence that significantly advance the investigation.

 ## Factions
 ### The Detectives